DhirajWishal/DynamikEngine-Prototype/README.md

 - Validation.
 - Game Library

-The engine is intended to be compiled to platform specific dynamic link library and will support multiple platforms.
+The engine is intended to be compiled to a static link library and will support multiple platforms.
 File structures are yet to be designed.

 The Studio is an application which uses the Dynamik Engine library extensively.
 It is a cross-platform tool which can be used to edit and/ or create objects/ scenes/ levels scripts, etc...
 The users can also create their